Edeotena/Edeotena/README.md

 - 👋 Hi!
 I’m @Edeotena
-- 📫 You can text to me on telegram @edeotena_13
+- 📫 You can text to me on telegram @edeotena
 ---

 ### :hammer_and_wrench: Languages and Skills :